 Conditions for treating a varicocele that can be felt on physical exam include both of the following:

-Depending on semen analysis findings, other fertility treatments such as intrauterine insemination, in vitro fertilization (IVF), or intracytoplasmic sperm injection (ICSI) are other options before surgical treatment of the varicocele.
+Depending on semen analysis findings, other fertility treatments such as IUI, IVF, or ICSI are other options before surgical treatment of the varicocele.

 Studies that report on pregnancy rates after treatment appeared to indicate an improvement for couples with otherwise unexplained infertility.
 The quality of these studies is generally not considered to be high.